ImanBarjane/employee-attrition-analysis/HR Analysis.md

-This model performs very well, even without satisfaction levels and detailed hours worked data.
+This model performs strongly, even after excluding satisfaction levels and granular hours-worked features.

-Next, checking the other scores.
+Next, we will review the remaining evaluation metrics.

 ```python